ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-overseas.md

 5. Your request will be considered, and an answer provided, as quickly as possible.
 6. When you have received all the approvals, send a copy of your request and the approvals to [OperationalSecurityTeam@justice.gov.uk](mailto:OperationalSecurityTeam@justice.gov.uk).
 7. When Operational Security have acknowledged receipt of the request and approvals, the formal process is complete.
 8. Check if you need to do anything to prepare for [International Roaming](#international-roaming).
+See the [International Roaming](#international-roaming) section below.
 9. Take a copy of this guidance; it includes useful contact details that help in the event of a problem while travelling.

 ## International Roaming